ANDROComputationalSolutions/emane-core-ub14/README.md

 <b>SETUP NOTES:</b>
 There are two ways to use this box, through ssh or using a desktop installed.

 As default, the desktop is used.
-If you dont want to use the desktop, then go to the Vagrantfile, and uncomment the correct config.vm.box_url address.
+If you do not want to use the desktop, then go to the Vagrantfile, and uncomment the correct config.vm.box_url address.

 If you previously launched the vagrant with this vagrant file, and want to switch the base box, then